BensonRen/idlm_Ben/README.md

 ## 2019.08.16

+Problem Found:

+Both tandem strcuture as well as the VAE model, the testing loss is very high.
+After swiping through model complexity, VAE model overfitted and Tandem one just couldn't fit given a long training time.

+Investigation towards proper convolution that deal with spectra is the next step.

 Pending to work:
+0. Investigate the convolution of back propagation
 1. VAE Evaluate
 2. Weight monitoring in checkpoint files

 ### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!
 Cool you've fixed all bugs found, congrats!